Faraz Dero

-Faraz Dero is a Pakistani politician who is the current Provincial Minister of Sindh for Auqaf, Religious Affairs, and Zakat and Ushr, in office since 5 September 2018.
-He has been a member of the Provincial Assembly of Sindh since August 2018.
-Previously he was a Member of the Provincial Assembly of Sindh from May 2013 to May 2018.
+Faraz Dero is a Pakistani politician who was the Provincial Minister of Sindh for Auqaf, Religious Affairs, and Zakat and Ushr from September 2018 to August 2023.
+He was a member of the Provincial Assembly of Sindh from August 2018 to August 2023 and a member of the Provincial Assembly of Sindh from May 2013 to May 2018.

 Early life and education

 He was born on 2 April 1980 in Tando Adam Khan.

-He has received matriculation level education from Lawrence College, Ghora Gali.
+He attended Lawrence College, Ghora Gali.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-82 (Sanghar-V) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party (PPP) from Constituency PS-82 (Sanghar-V) in the 2013 Pakistani general election.

-He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-44 (Sanghar-IV) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of Sindh as a candidate of PPP from Constituency PS-44 (Sanghar-IV) in the 2018 Pakistani general election.

 On 5 September 2018, he was inducted into the provincial Sindh cabinet of Chief Minister Syed Murad Ali Shah and was appointed as Provincial Minister of Sindh for Auqaf with the additional ministerial portfolios of religious affairs, and Zakat and Ushr.